-The earliest-deadline-first (EDF) scheduling of a sporadic real-time task system on a multiprocessor may require that the total utilization of the task system, $U{sum}$ , not exceed (m + 1)/2 on m processors if every deadline needs to be met.
-In recent work, we considered the alleviation of this under-utilization for task systems that can tolerate deadline misses by bounded amounts (i.e., bounded tardiness).
+The earliest-deadline-first (EDF) scheduling of a sporadic real-time task system on a multiprocessor may require that the total utilization of the task system, U{sum} , not exceed (m+1)/2 on m processors if every deadline needs to be met.
+In recent work, we considered the alleviation of this underutilization for task systems that can tolerate deadline misses by bounded amounts (i.e., bounded tardiness).
 We showed that if $U{sum} \leq m$ and tasks are not pinned to processors, then the tardiness of each task is bounded under both preemptive and non-preemptive EDF.
-The tardiness bounds that we derived are dependent upon the utilizations and execution costs of the constituent tasks, but are independent of $U{sum}$ .
-Furthermore, any task may incur maximum tardiness.
-In this paper, we address the issue of supporting tasks whose tolerance to tardiness is less than that known to be possible under EDF.
-We propose a new scheduling policy, called EDF-hl, that is a variant of EDF, and show that under EDF-hl, any tardiness, including zero tardiness, can be ensured for a limited number of privileged tasks, and that bounded tardiness can be guaranteed to the remaining tasks if their utilizations are restricted.
+However, the tardiness bounds derived are applicable to every task in the task system, i.e., any task may incur maximum tardiness.
+In this paper, we consider supporting tasks whose tolerances to tardiness are less than that known to be possible under EDF.
+We propose a new scheduling policy, called EDF-hl, which is a variant of EDF, and show that under EDF-hl, any tardiness, including zero tardiness, can be ensured for a limited number of privileged tasks, and that bounded tardiness can be guaranteed to the remaining tasks if their utilizations are restricted.
 EDF-hl reduces to EDF in the absence of privileged tasks.
-The tardiness bound that we derive is a function of $U{sum}$ , in addition to individual task parameters.
-Hence, tardiness for all tasks can be lowered by lowering $U{sum}$ .
-An experimental evaluation of the tardiness bounds that are possible is provided.
+The tardiness bound that we derive is a function of U{sum} , in addition to individual task parameters.
+Hence, tardiness for all tasks can be lowered by lowering U{sum} .
+A simulation-based evaluation of the tardiness bounds that are possible is provided.